marydodo/vault/README.md

 [ \ ] Start a Vault *dev server*

-  * **Dev server**: a built-in, pre-configured server.
+  * **DEV SERVER**: a built-in, pre-configured server.
 Not very secure but useful for local use of Vault!
   * To start the dev server, run`vault server -dev`
   * Configure Vault client to talk to dev server
     - `export VAULT_ADDR='http://127.0.0.1:8200'`taken from output when the dev server was started.
 Vault CLI determines which Vault servers to send requests using `VAULT_ADDR`